smzm/dot-files/arch-installation.md

 ### For Adding Other OS to the grub automatically (better):

 - #### Add automatically with `os-prober` :
     `pacman -S os-prober` is utility if you have more than one OS on your machine.
 It will **automate** the process of adding other operating systems to grub menu for easy dual booting.
     **If your purpose is dual boot with `os-prober` , go to the `/etc/default/grub` and at the last line uncomment the :**
     `GRUB_DISABLE_OS_PROBER="false"` and mount boot partition to efi directory :
 - First run :

 ```
-grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot/efi
+grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot/efi --recheck --removable
 ```

-> you can add `--recheck --removable` to the command

 - Then run command below to install grub.